 camping saFETY

-HOW CAN YOU STAY SAFE THIS EASTER?
+HOW CAN YOU STAY SAFE WHILE at UNPATROLLED BEACHES?

 ALWAYS swim at beaches that have surf lifesaving patrols and only between the red and yellow flags.